 Oral supervision takes place synchronously by using online meeting technologies, such as Zoom.
 Synchronous oral supervision works well for dialogue, dynamic interaction and collaboration.
 Oral supervision is also suited for the more complicated parts of the process, and when the student is “stuck”.
 This is why it is important to have synchronous online supervision sessions early and midway through process, when important decisions about the theme, research questions, data collection and analysis need to be made.
 For example, you could:

 Written supervision is typically asynchronous in the form of exchanging emails and sharing files.
-In online written supervision, technologies can be used for 1) file sharing, e.g. in Google Docs or SharePoint, and 2) audio and video recordings of feedback, for example in Zoom.
+In online written supervision, technologies can be used for 1) file sharing, e.g. in OneDrive or Word Online, and 2) audio and video recordings of feedback, for example in Zoom.

 The advantage of written feedback is that it is flexible in terms of time and space and can be used to provide answers to simple questions.
 It is best suited for swift exchanges of information and to read written drafts and outlines and provide feedback on texts.
 Written supervision is thus appropriate for relatively smooth writing processes after a good collaborative relationship has been established.

-It can be an advantage to use a file-sharing platform, such as Google Docs or SharePoint as an alternative to sending files via email.
+It can be an advantage to use a file-sharing platform, such as OneDrive or Word Online as an alternative to sending files via email.
 As a supervisor, you can follow the student’s progress and comment on the text.
 You will not have to send documents back and forth and keep track of several versions.
 However, you need to agree on this process with the student beforehand, because they may otherwise feel they are being monitored.

 Provide audio or video feedback